-Violence due to emotional distress is rare.
+Violence due to emotional distress is rare, but it might happen.

 It typically occurs when the student's level of frustration has been so intense or of such an enduring nature as to erode the student's entire emotional controls.